Parkers145/ThreefoldTerraformGenerator/README.md

 The **generate_a_env_tfvars** function generates an env.tfvars file.
 This file contains variables and their values that can be used in the main.tf file.

-The **deploy_main_tf function** deploys the infrastructure described in the main.tf file using Terraform.
+The **modify_main_tf function** takes terraform configuration file that is not setup to be used with env.tfvars, and modifies it to be usable with one.

 **FUNCTIONALITY STATUSES**